• Against the Pain: The Opioid Crisis and Medication Access (NPR show 1A)

-• Advocacy pays off!
-The Opioid Risk Tool (ORT) and Dr. Webster's statment
+• The Opioid Risk Tool (ORT) - History - Updated Version - Dr. Webster's Statement

 Bev's story about being denied opioids due to having been sexually abused